-In order to help ensure that you and your Hiring Manager are aligned on seniority level from the start, we’ve outlined the pros and cons for hiring junior and senior level employees.
-Check it out below, and share with your team as needed!
+In order to help ensure that you and your Hiring Manager are aligned on seniority level from the start, we’ve outlined the pros and cons of hiring junior and senior-level employees.
+Check it out below, so you can lay out your recruitment processes accordingly.

-There are a number of positives that come with hiring someone more junior.
-Junior-level employees tend to be:
+There are a number of positives that come with hiring someone with fewer years of experience.
+Junior-level job candidates tend to be:

 Energetic and motivated

 Junior-level employees are typically younger, so they aim to please and will put in the effort to do so.
 They want to prove themselves so you’ll often see increased productivity.

 They aren’t “stuck in their ways” yet and should fold into your unique corporate culture with ease.

 Junior-level employees can often bring a new perspective to the team, providing insights on new trends, technology, and more.

 The average time to hire lower-level employees is shorter than senior-level employees.

 Discovering and nurturing talented individuals at the beginning of their careers can be incredibly beneficial to your business in the long run.